tourcoder/tourcoder/content/blog/why-i-created-the-xcoder-community.md

 I've temporarily built this community with gotosocial, another kind of mastodon.
 If interested, feel free to visit xcoder.org and join in.

 updated@20231125, I apologize for closing this community.
-There are many such communities available now.Instead, I will develop a client for such communities.
+There are many such communities available now.
+Instead, I will develop a client for such communities.

+update@20231221, I reopen this community several days ago because I can't change the data generated under this domain name to another domain name to continue using it.
+BTW, it seems Twitter is experiencing another downtime.